labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

-Going back to the problem of making small change, why does it fit the optimal substructure?For example, if you want to ask ` amount = 11 ` when the minimum number of COINS (original), if you know the cobble ` amount = 10 ` minimum number of COINS (a problem), you only need to traverse to the child the answer to the question with a (to choose a value of 1 coin) is the answer to the question, because there is no limit to the number of the coin, there is no mutual between sub-problems, were independent of each other.
+Going back to the problem of making small change, why does it fit the optimal substructure?For example, if you want to ask ` amount = 11 ` when the minimum number of COINS (original), if you know the cobble ` amount = 10 ` minimum number of COINS (a problem), you only need to traverse to the child the answer to the question with a (to choose a value of 1 coin) is the answer to the question, because there is no limit to the number of the coin, there is no mutual restriction between sub-problems, were independent of each other.